Take the First Step Toward Your Welding Career Now!

 Welders fabricate and repair machinery, structures, and equipment by joining raw metal pieces together.
 Welding demands a high level of skill and a lot of hands-on experience.
 As a welder, you can work in the automotive, shipbuilding, construction, and manufacturing/fabrication industries.
 You can also get certified to hold positions as a cutter, solderer, or brazer.

-As far as education goes, you must successfully complete a training program to become qualified to work within your trade, or you can also participate in on-the-job training, such as an apprenticeship.
+As far as education goes, you must successfully complete a training program to work within your trade, or you can also participate in on-the-job training, such as an apprenticeship.

-Apprenticeships can be program-led by a school or employer-led.
+Apprenticeships can be program-led by a school or through an employer.
 When it is employer-led, it is typically a paid position.
 Many employers prefer to hire welding candidates who have completed a professional welder certification program, certified by the American Welding Society, as well as an apprenticeship.

 Welding Apprenticeship Program: What Will I Learn?

 Enrolling in a welding apprenticeship will jump start your career as a professional welder.
-The technical skills attained from participating in apprenticeship training will prepare you to work alone in the field and qualify you for a successful career.
+The technical skills attained from participating in apprenticeship training should prepare you to work independently in the field and qualify you for a successful career.

 Apprentice welders will learn the following: